injoongy/notes/deploy-setup.md

 1. Open up a terminal window and navigate to your `server` directory (make sure you're on the master branch) and login to the Heroku CLI with `heroku login`.
     1. (You can go back to your Heroku app page, go to the "Deploy" section, and follow the first instructions for "Deploy using Heroku Git" - ignore the "Create a new Git repository" and just make sure you login to the Heroku CLI.)

+1. Go into your Heroku app page and to your Settings section, select "Reveal Config vars", and copy the value for "HEROKU_POSTGRESQL_GRAY_URL".

-1. Go into your Server's .env file and comment out (by putting a '#' in front) your DATABASE_URL line and add the Heroku-generated PG config var into there instead of your own DATABASE_URL.
+1. Go into your Server's .env file and comment out (by putting a '#' in front) your DATABASE_URL line and paste the value for the "HEROKU_POSTGRESQL_GRAY_URL" into there instead of your own DATABASE_URL.
     1. For example, ours was: `DATABASE_URL=postgres://mdtgbjrbjrmhzy:32773b18982f...`

 1. Also add this line to your .env file as well: